 (In Thousands)

-2 0 20
+2020

 P107,980

 120,519

 P228,499

 2 0 20 9107,980 120,519

-Customers' deposits on lease contracts are generally equivalent to six months rental and remarkable at the end of the lease term.
+Customers' deposits on lease contracts are generally equivalent to six months rental and resultable at the end of the lease term.
 Current portion pertains to one year operating lease agreements while noncurrent portion pertains to two to five years' operating lease agreements.

 The Group recognizes the customers' deposits at fair value.
-The fair value of the a posit is determined based on the prevailing market rate of interest for a similar loan.
-The excess of the principal amount of the deposit over its fair value is accounted for as deferred one in the and amortized on a straight-line basis.
-The deferred lease income amounted to the analyse and P4.7 million as at December 31, 2020 and 2019, respectively, and is inclused and There noncurrent liabilities" account in the consolidated statements of financial position deserves on the deposit is accounted for using the effective interest rate method.
+The fair value of the deposit is determined based on the prevailing market rate of interest for a similar loan.
+The excess of the principal amount of the deposit over its fair value is accounted for as deferred used income amounted to the and amortized on a straight-line basis.
+The deferred lease income amounted to the analyse and P4.7 million as at December 31, 2020 and 2019, respectively, and is inclused and There noncurrent liabilities" account in the consolidated statements of financial position discerns on the deposit is accounted for using the effective interest rate method.

-Aside from customers' deposits paid by tenants, advance rentals generally equivalent to be months rental are also paid and included in the initial billing to tenants, which shall applies to the monthly rental at the end of the lease term.
-Current portion of advance rooms amounted to P8.0 million and P1.3 million as at December 31, 2020 and 2019, respectively into 14).
-Noncurrent portion amounting to P22.6 million and P21.3 million as at December 31, 20 and 2019, respectively, are included under "Other noncurrent liabilities" account in any conditated statements of financial position.
+Aside from customers' deposits paid by tenants, advance rentals generally equivalent to two months rental are also paid and included in the initial billing to tenants, which shall a applied to the monthly rental at the end of the lease term.
+Current portion of advance renses amounted to P8.0 million and P1.3 million as at December 31, 2020 and 2019, respectively issue 14).
+Noncurrent portion amounting to P22.6 million and P21.3 million as at December 31, 20 and 2019, respectively, are included under "Other noncurrent liabilities" account in the consolidated statements of financial position.